Sycamore Row: Plot

-The trial looks lost for Jake, with even the two black jurors starting to strongly doubt Lettie's credibility.
 At the last moment, the trial is changed again by a sensational deposition given by Hubbard's long-lost brother Ancil.
-Ancil, who had a very traumatic childhood, had left Ford County and joined the U.S. Navy at the age of 17, vowing never to return.
-Since then, he had led an adventurous and often criminal life around the world under a variety of assumed names, until finally being located as a bartender in Juneau, Alaska.

-The disbarred Lucien, Jake's friend and ex-partner who is an alcoholic but when sober still a sharp legal mind, goes to Alaska and manages to obtain Ancil's testimony.
-Ancil explains why Seth left the money to his housekeeper and the significance of the sycamore tree from which he hung himself.
+Ancil had left Ford County and joined the U.S. Navy at the age of 17, vowing never to return.
+Since then, he had led an adventurous and often criminal life until finally being located as a bartender in Juneau, Alaska, where Lucien, Jake's friend and ex-partner, managed to obtain his testimony.
+Ancil explains why Seth left the money to Lettie.

 In the 1920s, Lettie's grandfather Sylvester, whom she never knew, owned a considerable plot of land.
 His being a landowner was very much a rarity for a black person in the segregationist Deep South, and was greatly resented by racist whites in general and in particular by his neighbor, Cleon Hubbard, who laid a claim to Sylvester's land.
-Hubbard, an abusive man who was often violent toward his wife and two sons, Seth and Ancil, tried to go to court.
-However, Sylvester had an unassailable title to the land, registered by the family during the Reconstruction period when federal troops, present in the South in the aftermath of the Civil War, upheld the rights of blacks.
+Hubbard, an abusive man who was often violent toward his wife and two sons, Seth and Ancil, tried to go to court but was unsuccessful.

 Having failed in court, Hubbard resorted to the alternative method available at the time to whites in the Deep South, i.e. lynch law.
 Sylvester was falsely accused of "speaking rudely to white women", which, together with resentment at his being a black landowner, was enough to mobilize a lynch mob.
 Several men dragged Sylvester from his home and hanged him from a sycamore tree.
 His sons, Ancil and Seth, who did not share their father's prejudice and sometimes played with the black children, secretly observed this scene with great horror.
 Subsequently, Cleon Hubbard intimidated Esther, Lettie's grandmother, who had just seen her husband being murdered with impunity, and forced her to sign away the family's ownership for a pittance – with a promise that she could continue residing on the property.
 However, the promise was promptly broken, and Cleon and the sheriff then expelled the entire extended family and set fire to their homes and small chapel, totally eradicating the small black community which had been known as "Sycamore Row".
 Esther, along with her five-year-old daughter (who would become Lettie's mother), had to escape with virtually no possessions.
 An older child, with whom the Hubbard boys sometimes played, drowned in a river during the final expulsion.